image

 Atlas of Historical County Boundaries: http://www.newberry.org/ahcbp.
 A major site recording changes to US county boundaries over time.
 The site includes downloads of some of its material.
 Hosted by the Newberry Library, Chicago.

-North American Religion Atlas: http://www.religionatlas.org.
+Digital Atlas of American Religion: http://www.religionatlas.org.
 A large amount of data on US religion available through a map-based interface.

 West Virginia University Laboratory of Geographical Information Science: http://ark.geo.wvu.edu/projects.html.
 A number of projects particularly concerned with using virtual reality techniques in historical GIS.